 At a funeral knowing what to wear and where to sit are all things that can be confusing, so look at our funeral etiquette guide that will answer some common questions.

-Funerals are very emotional events and knowing how to act can add to the distressing experience.
+Funerals are very emotional events and not knowing how to act can add to the distressing experience.
 Issues such as what to wear, how long to stay and where to sit are all things attendees need to consider.

-Knowing the etiquette guidelines around funerals will help you feel more comfortable at the service and for families of the deceased knowing more about funeral etiquette will give you one less thing to stress about ahead of the service.
+Knowing the etiquette guidelines around funerals will help you feel more comfortable at the service and, for families of the deceased, knowing more about funeral etiquette will give you one less thing to stress about ahead of the service.
 You can then concentrate on choosing new memorial headstones and other things that need to be organised before the funeral.

 Here we answer some common questions people have about what to do at a funeral.